 How to contact Navient

 There are several ways you can contact Navient depending on the type of loans you have.
-If you need assistance, you can contact Navient by phone, email, fax, mailing address and through their website.
+If you need assistance, you can contact Navient by phone, email, fax, mailing address and through its website.

 Navient customer service phone numbers: